BobJones13579/fantasy-dashboard/docs/2-Design/backend.md

 # Backend Architecture

+## TLDR

+Backend architecture for the Fantasy Football Companion App using FastAPI (Python) with Supabase, designed to handle fantasy football league data, betting operations, and strategic intelligence features.

 ## Purpose

 This document outlines the backend architecture for the Fantasy Football Companion App, including service structure, API design, and infrastructure components.